Deep Learning Is Eating Software - Slashdot

 I'd be willing to speculate that the underlying sad story is one where magical black boxes, in all their imperfection, can still do better than e.g. run of the mill application software written by the majority of programmers who got their degrees in the last decade or so.
 Not in things like bookkeeping of course, what with tax codes and all, couldn't learn that by example if one tried -- but for genuinely nebulous things like individual preferences in conference room scheduling, or other frankly shithead jo

-If so, for a tiny fraction of the market (Score:4, Insightful)
+If so, for a tiny fraction of the market (Score:5, Insightful)

 ML is generally enabling scenarios that were just too tedious to actually do by developer hands.
 Sure there are specific scenarios where developers had done the best they can (and generally failed) with hopelessly unstructured data, but for the most part those problems were just left untouched as infeasible to do manually.